 Qualifies for Warranty4life

-ABS, CBC - (Cornering brake control), EBD + Brake Assist, Emergency brake assist, ESP + traction control, Hill start assist
+ABS, CBC - (Cornering brake control), EBD + Brake Assist, ESP plus, Hill start assist, Traction control

-Exterior temperature gauge, Lights on warning, Low fuel level warning light, On board computer, Rev counter, Service interval indicator
+Audible lights on warning, Digital clock, Electronic odometer and trip odometer, Low fuel level warning light, On board computer, Rev counter, Service interval indicator